-- An FP&A analyst works with individual departments to prepare and consolidate budgets into an overall corporate budget.
+- An FP&A analyst works with individual departments to prepare and consolidate budgets into overall corporate value proposition budgeting.
 This task requires the analyst to develop the operating and financial plan needed to achieve its strategic plan.

 - They evaluate whether the company’s investments and current assets are the best use of its excess working capital.
 They also look into other ways that the company might use its cash flow by analyzing the Return on Investment.

 - They identify the company products that have the highest and lowest profit margins.

 - They identify and determine the company products and product lines that generate the greatest amount of net profit.
 This is a different inquiry from the product’s profit margin as a product with a high-profit margin may not necessarily generate the biggest total profit.

 - They create, update and maintain financial models and detailed forecasts of the company’s future operations.

 - They perform variance analysis to explain the differences in performance and suggest improvements as the company moves forward.

 - They map out growth plans which include investments and capital expenditures, giving the company options to consider for growth or expansion.

 An advantage of working as an analyst at a huge firm means that you can get promoted to FP&A manager especially since company’s do not do external recruitment for the position as it is not an entry-level position.
 FP&A Managers lead multiple Analysts and Senior Analysts and ensure that processes such as variance analysis, budgeting, and efficiency improvements happen regularly.